Tulip-Dev/tulip/doc/user/workspace.rst

 Here you can manage the properties.
 The eye-shaped check boxes make visible/not visible the properties in the table in the main window.
 The [+ Add new] button allows to create new properties.

-A right click will open a contextual menu :
+A right click opens a contextual menu :

 .. image:: _images/i_workspace_rclick_properties.png